Pathfinder 2e - The Human Handbook

 - : 25 ft. is standard.

 - : Among the best reasons to play a human, 2 free ability boosts means that you can be good at any class.
-It's also easy to take optional ability flaws to get a total of 3 free increases and two flaws.
+It's also easy to take optional ability flaws to get a total of 3 Free Ability Boosts and two Ability Flaws.

 - : Common plus a free bonus language of your choice, and you can learn any common language rather than picking from a list of languages which your race has access to.